Milan-Brzon/AJ_OL/SB_Audio_Scripts.md

 <audio src="./assets/EF1_4ed_SB__02_18.mp3"></audio>

-A | Who’s Tom?
+A:  Who’s Tom?
-B | He’s a friend.
+B:  He’s a friend.
-A | What’s your email?
+A:  What’s your email?
-B | johng@gmail.com
+B:  johng@gmail.com
-A | Where are you from?
+A:  Where are you from?
-B | I’m from Brighton in England.
+B:  I’m from Brighton in England.
-A | When’s the concert?
+A:  When’s the concert?
-B | It’s on Tuesday.
+B:  It’s on Tuesday.
-A | How are you?
+A:  How are you?
-B | I’m fine, thanks.
+B:  I’m fine, thanks.
-A | How old is she?
+A:  How old is she?
-B | She’s ten.
+B:  She’s ten.